mitrefireline/simharness/docs/source/contributing.md

 As you work through the worlflow process, **make sure** to move your issue accordingly.
 This helps all members identify what is currently being worked on, what has been completed, and what _needs_ to be completed by the end of the sprint.

+### Rebasing and Merging

+Rebasing and merging are very similar processes for combining work from two separate branches.
+However, rebasing is typically considered the _cleaner_ option as it will re-write the commit history to move the feature branch to the end of the target branch as opposed to incoporating a separate merge commit each time.

+For our use case, we want to rebase when adding commits from a lower branch but merge when adding commits from a higher branch.
+For example:

+Two people are working on `feature1` and `feature2` separately. `feature1` finishes before `feature2`.
+As `feature1` is a higher branch than `dev`, we will **merge** `feature1` into `dev`.
+Since `dev` has now changed, `feature2` branch needs to be updated.
+As `dev` is a lower branch than `feature2`, we will **rebase** `dev` into `feature2`.
+Once `feature2` is complete, we now **merge** `feature2` into `dev`.

+Make sure your feature branches are always up to date with the current state of `dev`, and make sure to **rebase** these changes each time something gets merged into `dev`.

 ### Creating Issues